-We are the Huronia Spinners' Guild, a group of mild to major spinaholics dedicated to:
+We are the Huronia Spinners' Guild, a group of novice to avid spinners dedicated to:

 Our Guild is active in the community, demonstrating spinning at fairs and cultural events, such as the Beeton Fair and the the Simcoe County Quilt, Rug and Craft Fair.

 Our meetings are held on the monthly on the fourth Saturday, year round except December.
 They are held at the Simcoe County Museum, on the south side of Highway 26 just west of Bayfield Street in Barrie, Ontario.

 "Huronia" refers to the southern Georgian Bay area to about Highway 9, including the Bruce Peninsula to the west, Penetanguishene/Midland, and areas surrounding Lake Simcoe.
 This geographic area was settled by the Huron First Nation tribe.